Microgrids Help Integrate

 The Borrego Springs Microgrid is a Glimpse into the Future

-SDG&E is currently working to upgrade the Borrego Springs Microgrid to operate with 100% clean energy, which is abundant thanks to two local solar farms and ample customer rooftop systems.
-SDG&E is also working to turn the current excess solar energy generated in Borrego Springs to hydrogen, which can be stored on-site as energy for up to eight hours.
+SDG&E is currently upgrading the Borrego Springs Microgrid to operate with 100% clean energy, which is supplied by two local solar farms and ample customer rooftop systems.
+SDG&E is also converting excess solar energy, which is generated in Borrego Springs, to hydrogen that can be stored on-site and provide reserve energy for up to eight hours.

 An electrolyzer will produce hydrogen when solar energy is abundant on the local circuit, and a fuel cell will convert the hydrogen to electricity when needed by customers to strengthen electric service reliability and community resiliency.

 Learn more about the Borrego Springs Microgrid transition to 100% clean energy

 At our Borrego Springs Microgrid, SDG&E will test hydrogen for long-duration (eight hours or more) energy storage.
 Clean hydrogen will be produced using excess solar power from the local solar farm and rooftop systems.
 Water used to produce hydrogen will be the equivalent of what is used in a standard American home.
 The clean hydrogen will then be stored in tanks and converted back to electricity when needed by emissions-free fuel cells.
 When energy demand is high, the energy reserve can be made available for dispatch by the microgrid or the California Independent System Operator (CAISO) to support grid reliability.

 SDG&E Microgrids Support Communities in High-Fire Threat Districts